filecoin-project/venus/CODEWALK.md

 To enable pass `-functional`.
 A functional test is an extensive multi-node orchestration or resource-intensive test that may take minutes to run.

-##### Sector Builder Tests (`-sectorbuilder`)
-By default sectorbuilder tests are disabled when issuing the `go test` command.
-To enable pass `-sectorbuilder`.
-A sectorbuilder test is a resource-intensive test that may take minutes to run.

 ## Dependencies

 Dependencies in venus are managed as go modules, go's new dependency system.